 Senator Lois W. Kolkhorst is a sixth generation Texan, with ancestral roots dating back to the Texas War of Independence.
 Married to her high school sweetheart Jim, she is a dedicated mother and small business owner.
-Born and raised in Senate District 18, she attended public schools before graduating from Texas Christian University, where she was a four-year letter winner on the Lady Frog golf team.
+Born and raised in Senate District 18, she attended public schools before graduating from Texas Christian University, where she was an Academic All-American four-year letter winner on the Lady Frog golf team.

 Growing up in the small town of Brenham, Kolkhorst was taught strong family values and the importance of hard work at an early age.
 Her father served in the Navy during World War II and afterwards, became a dentist and raised cattle.
 One of her favorite childhood memories is of her time working cattle and hunting on the family farm, which is still owned by her family today.

 Her professional career began in athletic administration at TCU, prior to her and her husband relocating to their hometown of Brenham to start a number of small businesses.
 Senator Kolkhorst also served as the President and CEO of the Washington County Chamber of Commerce and the Brenham Economic Development Foundation before being elected to the Texas House of Representatives in 2001.

 In 2014, after seven successful terms in the Texas House, she was elected to the Texas Senate in a special election, becoming only the 17th female to serve in the Texas Senate since 1845.
-Encompassing nearly one million constituents, Senate District 18 spans all or parts of 21 counties and covers one-third of the Texas coastline.
+Encompassing nearly one million constituents, Senate District 18 spans all or parts of 18 counties and includes a portion of the Texas coastline.